Skin Game

 Skin Game is a 1971 American western comedy film directed by Paul Bogart and Gordon Douglas, and starring James Garner and Lou Gossett.
 The supporting cast features Susan Clark, Ed Asner, Andrew Duggan, Parley Baer and Royal Dano.

 Plot

-Partners Quincy Drew (Garner), a white man and Jason O'Rourke (Gossett), a Black man (who was born free and is well-educated), are travelling from town to town in Missouri and Kansas during the late slavery era.
-They first met when Quincy sold Jason a horse that Quincy stole from the local sheriff.
-They meet again in jail after pulling various con jobs and develop a con together in which Quincy claims to be a down-on-his-luck slaveowner who is selling his last slave.
-Quincy sells Jason (who quickly escapes from his new owner), and the two meet to split the profit.
-Complications ensue when Jason is sold to a slave trader intent on taking him farther south to make a profit.
+Partners Quincy Drew, a white man and Jason O'Rourke, a Black man (who was born free and is well-educated), travel from town to town in Missouri and Kansas during the late slavery era.
+They had first met when Quincy had sold Jason a horse that had been stolen from the local sheriff.
+They meet again in jail after pulling various con jobs and develop a con together in which Quincy claims to be a down-on-his-luck enslaver who is selling his last slave.
+Quincy then gets the bidding rolling, sells Jason (who quickly escapes from his new owner), and the two meet to split the profit.
+The con is complicated when Jason is sold to a savvy slave trader who is intent on taking him farther south to make a profit.